Choosing the right investment account: ISA or GIA?

 Each tax year HMRC sets an ISA contribution limit and it’s the total amount of money you can put into ISAs that tax year.

-You can only open or add money to one stocks and shares ISA each year.
+You can open or add money to multiple stocks and shares ISA each year.

-That’s not to say you can’t keep old stocks and shares ISAs, you just can’t add money to more than one.
-If you have old stocks and shares ISAs you could think about keeping them in one place by transferring your ISAs to the same provider.
+If you have old stocks and shares ISAs elsewhere, you could think about keeping them in one place by transferring your ISAs to the same provider.
+It could reduce your fees and allow you to see all your ISA investments in one place.

 For the full ins and outs of stocks and shares ISAs check out our ISA guide.